Biest may be the preferred way to treat low estrogen in the setting of menopause.

 The liver will then break down a large percentage of the hormone into smaller pieces to help your body get rid of it.

-This may lead to concentration of the hormone in the liver which can stimulate hepatic protein synthesis and may increase inflammatory markers and markers of coagulation and so on.
+This may lead to the concentration of the hormone in the liver which can stimulate hepatic protein synthesis and may increase inflammatory markers and markers of coagulation and so on (12).

-The use of oral estrogen also dramatically increases the creation of sex hormone binding globulin which can bind to and inactive testosterone (which is in low supply during menopause!).
+The use of oral estrogen also dramatically increases the creation of sex hormone-binding globulin which can bind to and inactivate testosterone (which is in low supply during menopause!).

 Once the hormone is broken down it is then sent to the heart where a portion of the original hormone absorbed is directed to your cells and tissues.

-This process should be compared to the natural process that your body goes through when it releases hormone through endocrine glands (hormone glands).
+This process should be compared to the natural process that your body goes through when it releases hormones through endocrine glands (hormone glands).

-Your body releases hormone directly into the bloodstream where your hormones go straight to target tissues FIRST as opposed to being broken down by the liver first.
+Your body releases hormones directly into the bloodstream where your hormones go straight to target tissues FIRST as opposed to being broken down by the liver first.